Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 ## Class Four: Those Who Survive

 July 2015
-Duncan P. Bradshaw has immortalized me in the zombie novel, Class Four: Those Who Survive.
+Duncan P. Bradshaw has immortalised me in the zombie novel *Class Four: Those Who Survive*.
 I am not one of those who survive!

 > Class Four: Those Who Survive, is a total blast of a novel from beginning to end and, like its predecessor, is one of the better interpretations of the zombie apocalypse <cite>Ginger Nuts of Horror</cite>